NatashaBertaina/webTraining/paper/paper.md

 The development platform enables the implementation of training with sonified data from various fields of knowledge, transcending the scope of astronomy and opening up a range of possibilities for its application in multiple disciplines.
 In this way, sonoTrainings facilitates the creation of personalized training for a wide range of users who seek to incorporate sonification as a fundamental tool in their data analysis.

+@fusco2015 employed tactile graphs as a multisensory learning technique, enabling the representation of diverse STEM educational resources for visually impaired students.
+Integrating sound with these tactile representations could further enhance multisensory learning.

+The utilization of tactile graphs and sound integration, as proposed for visually impaired individuals, can be extended to create a preparatory course for sighted individuals.
+This approach aims to facilitate data analysis from various sources by incorporating not only the sense of sight but also hearing and touch.

 The implementation of sonoTrainings in a course will enable the evaluation of the platform’s accessibility and usability, as well as the adjustment and optimization of the developed training.
 Through the collection of statistical data on the learning achieved by users, valuable information can be obtained to understand how multisensory information is perceived by humans.

+The complete website, which will be tested in the multisensory analysis of scientific data course developed between May and June 2024 (Casado et al., 2024), aims to provide users with a complete and accessible experience for learning data sonification.

 # References